-Where a Micromite connection is listed as "configurable" the specific pin should be specified with the OPTION LCDPANEL or OPTION TOUCH commands (see below).
+Where a Armmite connection is listed as "configurable" the specific pin should be specified with the OPTION LCDPANEL or OPTION TOUCH commands (see below).

-The backlight power (the LED connection) should be supplied from the main 5V supply via a current limiting resistor.
-A typical value for this resistor is $18\Omega$ which will result in a LED current of about 63 mA.
+The SPI LCDs generally expose the LED-A which is the Anode to the backlight LEDs.
+The backlight power (the LED connection) can be supplied from the main 5V supply via a current limiting resistor.
+A typical value for this resistor is 18Ω which will result in a LED current of about 63 mA.
 The value of this resistor can be varied to reduce the power consumption or to provide a brighter display.
+If a suitable driver circuit as shown above in the Backlight Control section is used then the backlight can be controlled via the BACKLIGHT command.

-Important: Care must be taken with display panels that share the SPI port between a number of devices (display controller, touch, etc).
+Care must be taken with display panels that share the SPI port between a number of devices (display controller, touch, etc.).
 In this case all the Chip Select signals must be configured in MMBasic or disabled by a permanent connection to 3.3V.
 If this is not done any unconnected Chip Select pins will float causing the wrong controller to respond to commands on the SPI bus.